rloredo/git-jira/README.md

 To make it work, you need a `config.yml` with your authentication credentials and default project.
 Run `git jira configure` to generate this file.

+## Usage

+### Configure

+`git jira configure` creates a `config.yaml` file with your credentials and default project id.
+The **Jira server url** should have the format `https://yourservername.atlassian.net`.
+For now, the authentication only supports API tokens.
+The **project id** should have the format `XX` and is the one that you can find at the beginning of the issues (e.g. `TP-123`).

+### Branch

+Use `git jira branch` to create an issue in Jira and checkout to a branch with the format `TP-1234-summary-of-issue`.
+The creation will ask the required fields interactively.
+For now, the supported field types are:

+- String
+- Dropdown (single choice)
+- Checkbox (multiple choice)

 ## Caveats